Pierre Bec: Life

 Pierre Bec spent his childhood in Cazères-sur-Garonne where he learned Gascon.
 In 1938, he was an interpreter for the Spanish Republican refugees who had crossed the Pyrenees, and he discovered Catalan.
 He was deported in March 1943 to Germany as part of the compulsory labor service.

-Bec was titular professor at Poitiers university and assistant director of the Centre d'Études Supérieures de Civilisation Médiévale (Centre for high studies in medieval civilisation).
+Bec was a titular professor at the University of Poitiers and assistant director of the Centre d'Études Supérieures de Civilisation Médiévale (Centre for high studies in medieval civilisation).
 He is considered one of the most important specialists in Occitan dialectology and in mediaeval Occitan literature.
 His activity is distributed among Occitanist politics, philological research and literary creation.
 He collaborated with publications like Cahiers de Civilisation Médiévale, Revue de Linguistique Romane, Estudis Romànics, Oc.

 In 1982 he took part in the Linguistic Normalisation commission for Aranese, with Jacme Taupiac and Miquèu Grosclaude: they established some linguistics norms, officialised in 1983, following IEO's indications for Gascon.

 Bec died in Poitiers on 30 June 2014, at the age of 92.